aronwoost/gemini-test-repo/.gemini/styleguide.md

 ## Your Response

-**First, count the total number of commits in the PR by looking at the commit list.** Then respond with **exactly one** of these comments:
+**First, count the total number of commits in the PR by looking at the commit list.** Then respond with **exactly one** of these formats:

 ### If there are multiple commits (2 or more) and all align:
 ```